SurWess/conference-call-application/README.md

 # Open Source Video Conferencing Application

-This is the Github repository for Ant Media Video Conferencing application.
+This is the Github repository for WebRTC Video Conferencing application.
 It includes the frontend, all APIs and user interface to build large-scale, ultra-low latency video and audio conferencing and webinars.
 This gives companies a headstart when it comes to building their own branded tool which can scale to hundreds of thousands of viewers at the same time.

-This application requires Ant Media Enterprise Edition, available from [Ant Media](https://antmedia.io).

 Thanks to its non-restrictive license, you can: